nascal3/Documination/README.md

 This project generates documentation for APIs done **OpenAPI** standards and creates a _Redoc_ HTML file with a corresponding JSON representation of the same documentation.
 ### Set-up
 Once you have cloned the project file on your preferred location.
 Navigate to the root folder and on CLI run `npm install`.
-That's all!
+That's all!😊

 ### Generate documentation
 Now on to the fun part, generate your documentation.
 Navigate to the `docs` folder that